-Guild Insurance will either determine the claim is provisionally accepted, accepted, there is insufficient information to make a determination by day 7, or decline liability.
+Guild Insurance will either determine that the claim is provisionally accepted, accepted, there is insufficient information to make a determination by day 7, or decline liability.

-If the claim is provisionally accepted, Guild Insurance can commence making Provisional Payments to the injured worker from day 7.
+If the claim is provisionally accepted, Guild Insurance can commence making Provisional Payments to the injured worker.
+The payment must be commenced within 7 days from initial notification.